 Jake has a Bachelor of Science (Hons) (1998) from the University of Sydney, where he specialised in groundwater studies, hydrogeology and marine sciences.
 He has an MBA from the Australian Graduate School of Management (2002), where he received a scholarship.

-Jake is the concept architect of the Sydney Zoo project.
+Jake is the concept designer of the Sydney Zoo project.
 It has been his passion over the past 5 years to develop and operate a world class zoo to accommodate the demands of Western Sydney.
 Jake is passionate about animal conservation and the environment.
 The zoo will deliver unforgettable experiences between people and animals, using technology to enhance interactive learning and engagement.

 Craig Sowden – General Manager Life Sciences

 Craig was previously Director of Operations at South East Asia Aquarium, in Singapore for over four years – one of the world’s newest and largest animal facilities, where he was responsible for approximately 130 curatorial staff.
 His role covered all aspects of management, including animal husbandry through to sales and marketing.
 He brings with him a strong conservation, education and display ethic that has always been a strong feature in the facilities where he has worked.

 From 1987, Craig was employed to play a key role in building and stocking the Sydney Aquarium and preparing it for opening.
 His skills with the handling and husbandry of animals and his understanding of the needs of aquatic animals were paramount to the success of the Sydney Aquarium.
 He was employed at the Sydney Aquarium for twenty-two years, which saw him ultimately assuming the role of General Manager of Life Sciences.